Cookie Consent by Free Privacy Policy Generator website

 Our processing for the purposes of employment relates to our obligations as an employer.

-Purpose limitation
+Principle (b) - Purpose limitation

-We process special category for purposes of substantial public interest as explained above when the processing is necessary for us to fulfil our statutory functions, where it is necessary for complying with or assisting another to comply with a regulatory requirement to establish whether an unlawful or improper conduct has occurred, to protect the public from dishonesty, preventing or detecting unlawful acts or for disclosure to elected representatives.
+We process special category data for purposes of substantial public interest as explained above when the processing is necessary for us to fulfil our statutory functions, where it is necessary for complying with or assisting another to comply with a regulatory requirement to establish whether an unlawful or improper conduct has occurred, to protect the public from dishonesty, preventing or detecting unlawful acts or for disclosure to elected representatives.

-We are authorised by law to process special category for these purposes.
-We may process special category collected for any one of these purposes (whether by us or another controller), for any of the other purposes here, providing the processing is necessary and proportionate to that purpose.
+We are authorised by law to process special category data for these purposes.
+We may process special category data collected for any one of these purposes (whether by us or another controller), for any of the other purposes here, providing the processing is necessary and proportionate to that purpose.

 If we are sharing data with another controller, we will document that they are authorised by law to process the data for their purpose.